Dental Implant FAQs Philadelphia, PA

 Dental implants have three parts: a biocompatible, small titanium post, an abutment, and a dental restoration.
-The dentist implants the post into the jaw bone via a simple surgical procedure.
-The implant integrates with the jaw bone, acting as the tooth root and providing a solid foundation for an artificial tooth.
+Our oral surgeon places the post into the jaw bone via a simple surgical procedure.
+The implant integrates with the jaw bone, acting as the tooth root.
+The post provides a solid foundation for an artificial tooth.

 An abutment is attached to the post and then restored with a dental crown for a single tooth and a dental bridge or denture for multiple teeth.
-The type of implant you will need depends on the number and location of your missing teeth.
-Dr. Conover can use dental implants in Philadelphia, PA to replace missing teeth due to disease or lack of oral hygiene and missing teeth due to injury or trauma.
+The type of implant you need depends on the number and location of your missing teeth.
+Dr. Conover can use dental implants in Philadelphia, PA, to replace missing teeth caused by disease, poor oral hygiene, injury, or dental trauma.

 Why do many people choose dental implants to replace missing teeth?

-Dental implants are the only tooth replacement option to preserve the jaw bone, preserve the health of the surrounding teeth, and give you back full chewing function.
-Even though dental implants cost more initially, other dental restorations will eventually need to be repaired, replaced, or adjusted.
+Dental implants are the only tooth replacement option to preserve the jaw bone and the health of the surrounding teeth.
+Implant restorations also give you back full chewing function.
+Even though dental implants cost more initially, you’ll eventually need to repair, replace, or adjust other restorations.
 That cost will add up over the years.

-Dental implants are permanent and require the same care as your normal teeth.
-Dr. Conover offers dental implants to patients with complex needs in and around Center City Philadelphia.
+Dental implants are permanent and require the same care as your teeth.
+Dr. Conover offers dental implants to patients with complex needs in and around Center City.

 Do I qualify for dental implants?

-Candidates for dental implants include people who have damaged or missing teeth.
-Anyone can get implants except for children since their jawbone has not completely developed.
+Candidates for dental implants include people with damaged or missing teeth.
+Anyone can get implants except for children since their jawbone hasn’t fully developed.
 Young adults can often get implants at around age 16 for girls and age 18 for boys.
-Healthy bone structure is the most essential qualification.

 The jaw bone must be healthy so the implant can completely fuse with the bone to support the dental restoration.
-If you have bone loss, Dr. Conover may recommend bone grafting to ensure the success of your dental implant.
+If you have bone loss, Dr. Conover may recommend bone grafting first.
 Patients also need to have healthy gums.
-We must treat gum disease before receiving dental implants if you suffer from gum disease.
+You need to treat gum disease before receiving dental implants so your implants don’t become loose or fail to heal.

 Can I replace my dentures with dental implants?

 Yes, Dr. Conover offers denture implants for patients missing an entire arch of teeth.
-Many people choose dentures because they are the cheaper and faster option.
+Many people choose dentures because they’re the cheaper and faster option.
 Some people may realize that dentures are not the best option after wearing them for a while.
-They require a lot of care, may slip around, and may need to be repaired because the fit can change over the years.
+Removable dentures require a lot of care, may slip around, and may need to be repaired because the fit can change over the years.
 Our Philadelphia dental team can help you switch to implant dentures.

-Since dentures do not replace the tooth root, the jaw bone will begin to deteriorate.
+Because dentures don’t replace the tooth roots, the jaw bone can begin to deteriorate.
 You may need a bone graft depending on how long you have had dentures.
 After healing from a bone graft (if needed), as few as four implants are surgically placed in your jaw bone.
-A new denture is attached after the dental implants fuse with your jawbone.
+We can then attach the new denture after the dental implants fuse with your jawbone.

 What is the success rate?